-Evidence in West Palm Beach domestic violence cases can begin with the 9-1-1 call for help.
+In West Palm Beach, evidence in domestic violence cases can begin with the 9-1-1 call for help.
 The Lawyer may obtain a sworn statement given by the person making the complaint.
 They could find out if there are photographs, videos, or audio recordings from nanny cameras or security cameras located in the home or in the area where the domestic violence allegedly happened.
 Because many Law Enforcement Officers now wear body cameras, the scene of the alleged incident is recorded as soon as the Law Enforcement Officers arrive.

-The type of evidence that Lawyers may compile for a person’s defense may depend on the facts of the case, the nature of the relationship between the parties, and available proof of the event.
+The type of evidence that a West Palm Beach Attorney may compile for a person’s domestic violence defense may depend on the facts of the case, the nature of the relationship between the parties, and available proof of the event.

 When the person accused of domestic violence claims self-defense, their Lawyer prepares a defense to prove that the person was not the aggressor.
 For instance, an Attorney could establish facts of self-defense such as defensive wounds, bruises, cuts, or scrapes.

-If it is not possible to show evidence of innocence or self-defense, the Lawyer could provide evidence of mitigation.
+If it is not possible to show evidence of innocence or self-defense, an Attorney could provide evidence of mitigation.
 They may demonstrate that the accused person understands what happened, knows they did something wrong, and they are taking steps to make sure this does not happen again.

 Often, the Lawyer has evaluations of the accused person done to demonstrate that there is no problem.
 The evaluation is conducted by an unbiased, licensed mental health professional who may give an opinion after evaluating the individual and discussing the facts of the allegation made against them.
 The mental health professional could say with a degree of professional certainty that the person does not have a problem.